lat-lon/deegree-workshop/README.md

     COMMENT ON ROLE deegree IS 'technical user for deegree FeatureStore config';

-#### Hint:

-Use persistent [data volume container](https://docs.docker.com/engine/tutorials/dockervolumes/) for productive systems, otherwise you may lose your data when removing the container!
+_**Hint**: Use persistent [data volume container](https://docs.docker.com/engine/tutorials/dockervolumes/) for productive systems, otherwise you may lose your data when removing the container!_

 ## ![image alt text](resources/image_5.png)eegree Webservices